bsig1/lyric_lsa/README.md

 | 18   | you  | **0.3%**              |
 | 19   | do   | **0.2%**              |
 | 20   | at   | **0.2%**              |

+### Footnote

+More anecdotally, the artists mentioned that LSA called similar did "seem" more similar.
+Sad guitar music with sad guitar music, party music with party music, etc. In talking to a band on the list (Wave Function out of Seatle), their 3 top lyrical inspirations were in the top
+0.01% of artists when sorted by LSA cosine distance at a k value of 800.
+An argument in favor of the predictive power of this analysis.